Non-myopic learning in repeated stochastic games: Experts

 \subsection{Preventative Strategies}

-Due to their representations of the world, some learning associates have difficulty perceiving the punishment signals communicated by a leader strategy.
-As such, they do not learn to play the target solution intended by the leader.
-In such cases, {\em preventative strategies} can sometimes be more effective.
-Rather than punishing past deviations, preventative strategies seek to make deviations unprofitable in first place.
-They do this by anticipating profitable deviations the associate might make, and then acting in advance so that such deviations are unprofitable to the associate.
+Due to their state representations, many algorithms have difficulty perceiving the punishment signals communicated by leaders.
+In some cases, {\em preventative strategies} can be more effective.
+Rather than punishing past deviations, preventative strategies seek to make deviations unprofitable in the first place by anticipating deviations the associate might make, and then acting to make these deviations unprofitable.

-We include one preventative algorithm in $\Phi$, which we call Bouncer.
-Bouncer seeks to minimize the difference between the players' payoffs, without further regard for its own payoffs.
-Formally, Bouncer computes both $Q_i(s,\mathbf{a})$ and $Q_{-i}(s,\mathbf{a})$ using SARSA \cite{Sarsa1994}, where the estimated strategies for the players are given by the Fictitious-play assessments $\gamma_{i}(s,a_{i})$ and $\gamma_{-i}(s,a_{-i})$, respectively.
-It then selects actions as follows:
+We include one preventative strategy in $\Phi_i$, which we refer to as {\sc Bouncer}. {\sc Bouncer} seeks to minimize the difference between the players' payoffs, without regard for its own payoffs.
+Formally, Bouncer computes both $Q_i(s,\mathbf{a})$ and $Q_{-i}(s,\mathbf{a})$ using SARSA \cite{Sarsa1994}, where the players' strategies are estimated using the Fictitious-play assessment.
+It then selects action

 where $U(s,\mathbf{a}) = |Q_i(s,\mathbf{a}) - Q_{-i}(s,\mathbf{a})|$.